BlockstreamResearch/scriptless-scripts/md/partially-blind-swap.md

 (Bob and Charlie) with their individual utxos.
-The two parties can swap coins, so that the user knows the coins of the tumbler, but the tumbler cannot link the pre to post swap coins of the users, with the anonymity set of all users between the time of funding and retreaval.
+The two parties can swap coins, so that the user knows the coins of the tumbler, but the tumbler cannot link the pre to post swap coins of the users, with the anonymity set of all users between the time of funding and retrieval.
 An outside observer only sees regular public key and signatures and no onchain scripts, all is "hidden" within these scriptless scripts public keys and signatures, so it is unclear that these transactions are actually a swap.